How Long Can You Make a Claim After a Car Accident?

 What evidence do I need for car insurance claims?

-After seeking medical treatment, you must gather reliable evidence for a successful car insurance claim, starting with the accident scene.
-We recommend you get:
+After seeking medical treatment, you must gather evidence for a car insurance claim, starting with the accident scene.
+We recommend you collect:

 - Photographs, video and CCTV footage